50an6xy06r6n/hotswap_pcb_generator/guide/build_guide.md

     <img src="../img/build_guide/20_bent_diodes.JPG" width="400px" style="padding: 10px">
 </p>

 The anode leg of each diode goes through the same hole in the socket as the bottom switch pin, while the cathode leg goes through the column wire on the back of the PCB.
 In order to get the diode leg through the wire, you must first pierce a hole through the wire using the sewing needle.
 Hold the wire down to the PCB on either side of the hole and poke the needle through the hole and through the wire.
 It may help to twist a bit as you push to ease it through.
 Make sure the needle went through the actual strands of wire and not just through the side of the insulation.
 Pull the needle all the way through and then carefully push the diode leg through the hole you just created.
 If you encounter too much resistance, just run the needle through again to widen the hole.
-Once the diode is through, bend the bottom leg to the right to lock the wire in place and bend the top leg upwards to lock the diode in place.
+Once the diode is through, bend the bottom leg to the right to lock the wire in place and ~bend the top leg upwards to lock the diode in place~ - Actually, don't do this.
+Use tape to hold the diode if you need to, but the first bend might be sufficent.
+Make sure the diode legs aren't touching each other, or you might get issues with ghosting using NKRO.
+The pictures below have the wires touching, which shorts the diode and makes it pointless.
 Trim the legs, leaving about 5mm on each.
 <p align="center">
     <img src="../img/build_guide/21_wire_pierced.JPG" width="400px" style="padding: 10px">
     <img src="../img/build_guide/22_diodes_inserted.JPG" width="400px" style="padding: 10px">